Former Research Analyst - Hutchins Center on Fiscal & Monetary Policy, The Brookings Institution

 CONSTRUCTING THE FIM

 The Hutchins Center FIM uses quarterly data from the U.S. Commerce Department’s Bureau of Economic Analysis (BEA) to measure the contribution of fiscal policy to GDP growth.
-For a detailed derivation of the FIM components, please see the attached document.
+For a detailed derivation of the FIM components, please see this document.

-Likewise, the FIM for taxes and transfers is measured as the contribution of consumption to real GDP growth given actual net taxes (taxes less transfers) less the contribution that would have occurred had net taxes been rising with potential GDP.
+Likewise, the FIM for taxes and transfers is the contribution of consumption to real GDP growth given actual net taxes (taxes less transfers) in real terms less the contribution that would have occurred had net taxes been rising with potential GDP.
 Calculating the contribution of taxes and transfers to consumption requires a number of assumptions.
-In particular, we make an assumption about the magnitude of the effect of a change in taxes and transfers on consumption (the MPC, or the marginal propensity to consume) and the timing of the effects (consumers may not respond instantaneously to changes in taxes or benefits).
-We then calculate what consumption growth would have been in the hypothetical scenario in which taxes and transfers rise with potential GDP—the counterfactual net taxes.
+In particular, it requires assumptions about the magnitude of the effects of changes in taxes and transfers on consumption (the MPC, or the marginal propensity to consume) and the timing of the effects (the response to changes in taxes or benefits may take time to unfold).
+We then calculate what consumption growth would have been in the hypothetical scenario in which real taxes and transfers rise with potential GDP—the counterfactual net taxes.
 The difference between that growth rate and the actual growth rate represents the share of consumption growth attributable to fiscal policy.
-To get an estimate of the contribution to GDP growth, we multiply the contribution to consumption growth by the nominal ratio of consumption to GDP.
+To get an estimate of the contribution to GDP growth, we multiply the change in consumption growth by the nominal ratio of consumption to GDP.

 Report Produced by The Hutchins Center on Fiscal and Monetary Policy